ParlocameonTheDev/BPP/README.md

 Red Pill : Increases your damage while decreasing your movement speed and your max health.

 Rigged Slippers : These slippers that you found on the black market help you jump very high.

+Slugs : Removes the range penalty from any cards you have picked.

 Sparatic : Gives a random amount of dashing force, which will dash you towards your crosshair.